akarsh27/akarsh27/README.md

 ## 🚀 Featured Projects
 ### [Pocket Notes](https://github.com/akarsh27/Pocket-Notes)
 A sleek and modern notes app with a focus on user experience and intuitive design.
-Built with React and Node.js.

 ## 🎓 Education
 **BS in Computer Science**